 - Irritation at the injection site may occur after using the prefilled dual-chamber syringe.
 Check with your doctor if you have irritation that persists or is severe.

-- Lab tests, including factor VIII levels, may be performed while you use Xyntha.
+- Lab tests may be performed while you use Xyntha.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Xyntha:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blue lips, gums, or nail beds; dizziness or light-headedness; fainting; fast heartbeat; fever; nausea or vomiting; shortness of breath; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.